s-araqayyum/mlops_a02/README.md

 - **Objective**: Save the cleaned and verified data into a CSV file, with the headers ID, Title, Description, Endpoint.
 - **Method**:
   - Use Python's CSV library to write the data into `output.csv`.
-  - Ensure the directory for storing the file exists.

 ### 4. Data Version Control with DVC 🗄️